RaulPontello/deploy_aws_infrastructure_with_terraform/README.md

 Hello folks, you have come to the right place if you want to learn Terrafom and AWS.

 This repository is dedicated to deploying AWS resources using Terraform.
-This is an educational project, the solutions presented are not meant for production level.
+This is an educational project, the solutions presented are not intended for production level.
 The goal of this repository is to teach how to use Terrafom with AWS resources.

 ## 📚 Documentation